Network access control (NAC) has become an inescapable network security buzzword.

 "Everybody's really high on NAC," said Andrew Braunberg, senior analyst with Current Analysis.
 But he added that determining NAC readiness and need boils down to a few seemingly simple questions an enterprise must first ask itself.
 "The things to keep in mind are: Where would you start?
 What's the pain point I'm trying to address?
 Can an NAC solution hit that mark?
 What would be the overall extent of your NAC solution when you're done?"

 By and large, Pescatore and Braunberg agreed, enterprises are looking to NAC for guest network access.
-And while safe and secure guest access is a valid reason for NAC consideration, it doesn't require an all-new infrastructure to accommodate the likes of Cisco's NAC framework
+And while safe and secure guest access is a valid reason for NAC consideration, it doesn't require an all-new infrastructure to accommodate the likes of Cisco's NAC framework or Microsoft's NAP.

 "I think people should start addressing the pain they're feeling now, but there's still a lot of market education to be done," Braunberg said.